dy1io/hostathing.com/_pages/terms.md

 Effective Date: November 3, 2023

-Welcome to Host A Thing, a free video game server hosting service dedicated to supporting approved and partnered gaming communities.
-These Terms of Service outline the rules and guidelines for using our services.
-By using our services, you agree to comply with and be bound by these terms.
-If you do not agree with any part of these terms, please do not use our services.
+Welcome to Host A Thing, a server hosting service dedicated to supporting approved and partnered gaming communities.
+These Terms of Service (referred to as "Terms") establish the rules and guidelines governing your use of our services.
+When we refer to "we," "us," or "Host A Thing," we are addressing our company, its representatives, and the services we provide.
+When we refer to "you," we are addressing you, the user, and member of the gaming community who utilizes our services.
+These Terms are essential to ensure a clear understanding of your rights and obligations when using our services.
+By using our services, you agree to adhere to and be bound by these Terms.
+If you do not agree with any part of these Terms, please do not use our services.

 ### 1. Acceptance of Terms